Best Worst Thing That Ever Could Have Happened

-Best Worst Thing That Ever Could Have Happened is a 2016 theatrical documentary film directed by Lonny Price and produced by Bruce David Klein with Price, Kitt Lavoie and Ted Schillinger.
+Best Worst Thing That Ever Could Have Happened is a 2016 American documentary film directed by Lonny Price and produced by Bruce David Klein with Price, Kitt Lavoie and Ted Schillinger.
 Scott Rudin and Eli Bush serve as executive producers.
 The film tells the story of the making of the original Broadway production of Merrily We Roll Along.
 The film is a production of Atlas Media Corp. in association with Allright Productions.

 In September 2016, the film was acquired by Abramorama for theatrical distribution.

 The film premiered at the New York Film Festival in October 2016 and was released theatrically on November 18, 2016.

 About the film

 Merrily We Roll Along is a 1981 musical based on the 1934 play of the same name by George S. Kaufman and Moss Hart.
 The book of the musical was written by George Furth with lyrics and music by Stephen Sondheim.
 Hal Prince directed the original production, which opened on Broadway in 1981 and closed after 16 performances.
 Best Worst Thing That Ever Could Have Happened features interviews with the creators and original cast of the now-classic show as well as rare and never before seen footage from the rehearsal process.